tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <div>
 <img src="{{ root_url }}/img/women.jpg" class="thumb">
 <p>
- India’s Daughter”, a documentary on Gang rape of 2012 has been officially ban.
+"India’s Daughter”, a documentary on Gang rape of 2012 has been officially banned.
 The Indian government went all gun to arrest the release of the documentary in India & abroad.
-BBC, Google, Youtube have been sent legal notices to comply with the government’s diktat.
+BBC, Google, Youtube have all been sent legal notices to comply with the government’s diktat.
 Congratulations!
 We have shown the world that we will silence anything that will make us uncomfortable.
 </p>

 <p>Leslee Udwin, the maker of the documentary, has flown out of India citing her security.
 In an interview to BBC, she said, “But I’m not muzzled.
 Nor will I be muzzled” <sup id='fnref:1'><a href='#fn:1' rel='footnote'>1</a></sup>.
 India’s Home Minister, Rajnath Singh, was furious & sought report from Tihar’s jail authorities on how the Nirbhaya's rape accused had given a controversial interview to BBC <sup id='fnref:2'><a href='#fn:2' rel='footnote'>2</a></sup>.
 "This is an international conspiracy to defame India.
 We will see how the film can be stopped abroad too", said parliamentary affairs minister M. Venkaiah Naidu <sup id='fnref:3'><a href='#fn:3' rel='footnote'>3</a></sup>.